 Jade spends the majority of the game sneaking around the various Alpha Section facilities, avoiding the heavily armed Alpha Sections guards.
 She can press herself up against walls, crawl through gaps, and roll to quickly avoid being detected.
 If needed, Jade can "quietly" take out the armed Alpha Sections soldiers by sneaking behind them and kicking their large air tanks.
 One hit to the tanks will cause green smoke to rupture from their helmets.
 As the soldier begins to run around and restore the proper air pressure, a second hit will cause the soldier's gas tank to burst, rocketing them to the sky before they explode.

 In the game's boss fights (as well as any other battles) Jade will pull out her "Dai-Jo" staff to battle with the enemies.
 Jade doesn't lock onto enemies, but can very easily switch the target of her attacks by pointing the analog stick towards a different opponent.
-Actual battle, often compared to combat in the 3-D Legend of Zelda games, has Jade dodging around attacks and attacking enemies when an opening appears.
+Actual battle has Jade dodging around attacks and attacking enemies when an opening appears.
 There are also other items that Jade can use in and out of combat that are collected throughout the game such as the disc shooter.

-The key goal of Jade's missions are taking pictures of any suspicious activity inside the Alpha Section bases and exposing the conspiracy.
+The key goal of Jade's missions is taking pictures of any suspicious activity inside the Alpha Sections bases and exposing the conspiracy.

 Pearls are another form of currency found throughout the world.
 They can be obtained by defeating bosses, winning races and finding secret caves and sections of the city.
 Pearls are mainly used to upgrade Jade's hovercraft, giving it new capabilities that open up new sections of the world.

 The actual game world of Hillys is a large ocean (divided into several “maps" by loading screens), filled with tiny islands and alcoves for Jade to explore via hovercraft for new upgrades and finding new species of animal to photograph.
-There is also the main city of Hillys which is often returned to for mission updates and item purchase.
+There is also a nameless city which is often returned to for mission updates and item purchase.

 Towards the end of the game, the hovercraft merges with a large spacecraft - the Beluga.
 This allows Jade to fly into space for the final mission of the game.